 - Category: Side

 - 1–3/4 pounds Yukon Gold potatoes, scrubbed

-- 2 Tablespoons cider vinegar or white-wine vinegar
+- 2 tablespoons cider vinegar or white-wine vinegar

-- 1 Tablespoons fresh lemon juice
+- 1 tablespoon fresh lemon juice

 - 2 teaspoons finely grated lemon zest

 - 3 tablespoons chopped fresh chives plus additional for garnish

 - 1/2 teaspoon salt plus more as needed

 - Freshly ground black pepper